Telling stories with data

 Resources for finding images, charts and icons.

+We can deliver this content as in-house training, workshops, or remote online tuition.
 All of our courses are interactive – every session includes a mix of formal tuition and hands-on exercises.

 Alan Rutter is the founder of Fire Plus Algebra.
 He is a specialist in communicating complex subjects through data visualisation, writing and design.
 He teaches for General Assembly and runs in-house training for public sector clients including the Home Office, the Department of Transport, the Biotechnology and Biological Sciences Research Council, the Health Foundation, and numerous local government and emergency services teams.
 He previously worked with Guardian Masterclasses on curating and delivering new course strands, including developing and teaching their B2B data visualisation courses.
 He oversaw the iPad edition launches of Wired, GQ, Vanity Fair and Vogue in the UK, and has worked with Condé Nast International as product owner on a bespoke digital asset management system for their 11 global markets.